What I'm Writing About

 How can we practice yoga off the mat?
 One way is by cultivating and practicing compassionate or non-violent communication, toward ourselves and toward others.
 Does practicing yoga in our communication sound like a stretch?

 As I learned from my teacher, Karl, non-violent communication (NVC) has its roots in ancient yoga philosophy.
 Marshall Rosenberg drew inspiration from the The Yoga Sutras of Patanjali when he crafted non-violent communication.
-Ahiṁsā, or non-violence, as one of the five yamas, is the first of the eight limbs of yoga (see sutra II.30).
+Ahiṁsā, or non-violence, is the first of the five yamas and the yamas are the first of the eight limbs of yoga (see sutra II.30).

 I was recently interviewed by one of my yoga teachers and peers, Erin Goldman of Awakened Heart Yoga, about my studies in NVC and the relationship between yoga and NVC.
 I invite you to listen to my interview with Erin as I share how practicing NVC is an extension of my yoga practice.
 I speak of the idea that learning and practicing NVC is “stretching on the inside” and the importance of cultivating deeper listening to ourselves and others.